Digital Realty Trust, Inc.

 Dividends Summary

-- Digital Realty Trust, Inc. has issued 85 dividend payments over the past 21 years
+- Consistent Payer: Digital Realty Trust, Inc. has rewarded shareholders with 85 dividend payments over the past 21 years.

 Company News